nais/doc/docs/security/auth/idporten.md

 ### Runtime Variables & Credentials

+Your application will automatically be injected with both environment variables and files at runtime.
+You can use whichever is most convenient for your application.

-The following environment variables and files (under the directory `/var/run/secrets/nais.io/idporten/`) are available at runtime:
+The files are available at the following path: `/var/run/secrets/nais.io/idporten/`

 | Name                      | Description                                                                                                      |
 |:--------------------------|:-----------------------------------------------------------------------------------------------------------------|